Skip to Main Content

 A Michelin Selected château property in the village of Uchaux, north of Orange in the southern Rhône Valley, Chateau de Massillan offers a rare combination of historic stone architecture and Provençal agricultural setting.
-The property sits within a peer set of destination château hotels across southern France, where the building itself is as much the draw as any amenity it contains.
+The property sits within a comparable set of destination château hotels across southern France, where the building itself is as much the draw as any amenity it contains.

 Stone, Shade, and the Southern Rhône